Please be ready with your application reference number starting with 'P'. For example P1234567

 While some people believe that it is impossible to know for sure which convictions are released in a criminal check document, others believe that all results will repeat convictions older than 10 years.
 However, both of these are false.

-There are several reasons why an older conviction may show up in your police check.
+There are several reasons why an older conviction may show up in your Nationally Coordinated Criminal History Check.
 Below we outline some of the main reasons for this:

 The Australian/Commonwealth laws have legislation in place for paid workers, and other services that require direct interaction with children and vulnerable groups.

-Where an individual applies for a role in any of these “sensitive” sectors, the Australian government mandates in many instances the applicant to provide a police check (for child/vulnerable services purposes) in addition to a Working With Children or Vulnerable people check in some Australian states and territories.
+Where an individual applies for a role in any of these “sensitive” sectors, the Australian government mandates in many instances the applicant to provide a Nationally Coordinated Criminal History Check (for child/vulnerable services purposes) in addition to a Working With Children or Vulnerable people check in some Australian states and territories.

-In some instances and for particular job roles, a police check may not be mandatory in the legislation however companies and organisations will mandate them as part of their recruitment policies to reduce risk to vulnerable populations that their workers come in contact with during the course of their work.
+In some instances and for particular job roles, a Nationally Coordinated Criminal History Check may not be mandatory in the legislation however companies and organisations will mandate them as part of their recruitment policies to reduce risk to vulnerable populations that their workers come in contact with during the course of their work.

 Some of the roles that fall in this category include and are not limited to;